yieknee/media-ranker/README.md

 - Don't allow a user to vote for the same media more than once
 - Add a page for each user, as well as a page showing a summary of all users

-**Testing:**
+#### Testing
+**Before** moving on to Wave 3 you need to have:
+- Tests from Wave 1 passing
+- Presence and uniqueness validation tests for any new models
+- Relationship tests

-All tests from Wave 1 should continue to pass with the new code added in Wave 2.
-All new model validations should be tested **before** moving onto Wave 3.
-Focus on voting since this logic is the most complex part of Wave 2.
+Focus on testing voting logic since this is the most complex part of Wave 2.

 #### A note on logging in